 Key Partners

 Cloud infrastructure, payment solutions and integration partners.
-Many SaaS companies also build a partner network: implementation partners who deploy the product for clients.
-That's a scalable channel you don't have to staff yourself.
+Many SaaS companies also build a partner network of implementation specialists.
+A scalable channel you don't have to staff yourself.

 Cost Structure

-Headcount dominates.
-Engineers, sales, support.
-Then cloud hosting, tools and marketing.
 SaaS companies typically run at a loss early on.
-The unit economics improve once you have enough customers to spread the fixed costs.
+Unit economics improve once you have enough customers to spread fixed costs.

-Churn.
+1. Churn.
 Every month, customers leave.
-If your acquisition doesn't outpace your losses, your base shrinks.
-Churn is visible in the Customer Relationships block: if that block is thin, your retention is probably thin too.
+If acquisition does not outpace losses, the base shrinks.
+A thin Customer Relationships block is almost always a sign of thin retention.

-A second vulnerability: one dominant channel.
-If all your new customers come through Google Ads, you're exposed to price increases or algorithm changes.
-Always build toward a second channel, even if it's slower.
+2. One dominant channel.
+If all new customers come through Google Ads, one algorithm change hurts badly.
+Build toward a second channel, even if it is slower.

-Working on a SaaS business model? mybmctool lets you map and iterate on this canvas directly.
+Working on a SaaS canvas? mybmctool lets you map and iterate directly, no template, no PDF.

 Now put it into practice.